 As a family business advisor, I know first hand how difficult it can be to do right by your client when they’re in an emotional place.
 They might drag their heels to make a decision.
 Or maybe, you’ve reached a standstill until the elephant in the business is resolved.

 Talking about the issues preventing the business from succeeding is the first step toward a happy advisor/family business client relationship.
-And this free chapter of my ebook, Is There An Elephant In Your Family Business?, can help you do just that.
+Don't let your client's problems become your problems.

 Get More Tips for Working with Family Businesses

 Family businesses are in a league of their own, but working with them is one of the most rewarding things you can do.
 By following these three tips, you can keep your clients happy throughout your engagement.

 If you're having a difficult time keeping your client on track, pick up a copy of my book, "The Advisor's Guide to Successful Family Business Engagements."
 In this comprehensive book, you'll learn all the tools you need to maintain profitable relationships with family business clients, including: